The Rise & Fall Of Google Video Player & Google Video

 Expanding alongside numerous competitors, Google Videos quickly began adding features.
 In its initial launch, Google Videos was really just a search function.
 There was no player of any kind.
 By June of 2005 however, Google had released two viewing options.
 Google Video Player was used to play video in a browser, while Google Video Player made it possible to download and view video in a standalone application.
-At the time, this made a big splash, causing analysts to say fancy things such as “content distribution has been disintermediated“.
+At the time, this made a big splash, causing analysts to say fancy things such as ““.

 Google Video Player wasn’t a bad piece of kit, but it wasn’t particularly new, either.
 It was based off VLC originally, and it looked and felt similar as well, at least in its early stages.
 The player could use .gvp files, which did not contain video themselves but instead pointed the player to the online source.